leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

 - CloudFormation script should be **split into several files based on type of resources**.
 For example, you would have a file for network resources, another for database resources and so on.
 This allows expert to work on, and become familiar with, their resources and leverage their existing knowledge.
 - YAML and JSON file formats are both supported in CloudFormation, but **YAML is the industry preferred version** that's used for AWS and other cloud providers (Azure, GCP).

+## Servers and Security Group
+- **Security groups** are specific to individual resources (EC2 servers, databases) and not to subnets.
+- In cloud, traffic is **blocked by default**, so you have to explicitly open ports to allow traffic in and out.
+This is a general networking concept.
+- **Ingress rules** are for inbound traffic, and **egress rules** are for outbound traffic.
+- Ingress rules restrict or allow traffic trying to reach our resources on specific ports.
+- Egress rules restrict or allow traffic originating from our server -- typically we are ok allowing all outbound traffic without restrictions as this doesn’t pose a risk for a security breach.
+- For **ingress rules**, we want to limit inbound traffic, for security, to a single port or just a handful of ports required by the application we are running.
+  - If it's a public server, for example, it will require `port 80` open to the world (World = `0.0.0.0/0`).
+  - Should you need the SSH port open, restrict this port only to your specific IP address.
+- For **egress rules**, we want to give the resources full access to the Internet, so we give egress access to all ports from `0` to `65535`.

+## Storage and Databases
+- **Relational Database Service (RDS)**: AWS service for creating databases.
+  - Most applications need their data to persist and not be lost, which requires a database.
+  - We don't want a database to be a single point of failure, so we'll use resources that are designed for reliability.
+For example, RDS for the database, and S3 for the filestore.
+  - AWS Aurora and MySQL have no additional licensing costs.
+Microsoft SQL Server will have additional licensing costs.
+  - A single RDS server can host multiple databases.
+  - A database should have a read replica if you want to accommodate statistical reporting and other read-only queries.
+- Use **Filestores** instead of databases for large files, such as videos and text documents.
+- Configuration files and sensitive encrypted data are best stored in specific filestores rather than inside the servers.
+Autoscaling groups may create or destroy servers, so keep data that you want to persist in separate resources such as filestores.
+- S3 can be used to store your config files, media or log files.
+Your servers don't need credentials to access S3 provided they have a role assigned.
+- We recommend you choose RDS as opposed to installing a database in your own servers that you have to manage and back up yourself.